nindate/mlzoomcamp-midterm-project/README.md

 <a id='deploy-model-cloud'></a>
 ## 8. Deploy model as a web service to Heroku Cloud
 You can deploy the trained model as a web service to cloud.
-The steps to perform this deployment to Heroku cloud has been explained in [this](./deploy-web-service-to-heroku.md) document
+The steps to perform this deployment to Heroku cloud, screenshots showing service running from cloud and successful response (prediction) returned from this service has been explained and shown in [this](./deploy-web-service-to-heroku.md) document